IMMERSIVE EXPERIENCES

 2:00 p.m. – 5:00 p.m.

-Led by two interior design professors, this hands-on interactive workshop will allow participants to examine the performance criteria for furniture, fixtures, and equipment (FF&E) used within senior living projects.
+Led by an interior design professor, this hands-on interactive workshop will allow participants to examine the performance criteria for furniture, fixtures, and equipment (FF&E) used within senior living projects.
 Participants will put materials samples to the test in a variety of scenarios to understand how best to specify products for a range of users, settings, and maintenance practices/standards.
-Attendees will be provided with a box of samples to evaluate during this portion of the workshop.
+They will receive a box of samples to evaluate during this portion of the workshop.

-Additionally, the workshop will help attendees develop a deeper understanding of how differently abled users engage with the built environment to help foster empathy in design and materials selection.
+Additionally, the workshop will help attendees develop a deeper understanding of how differently abled users engage with the built environment, fostering empathy in design and materials selection.
 Come ready to identify the range of abilities that must be considered within any senior living setting and how those abilities influence product procurement.

 Learning Objectives